duhaime/douglasduhaime.com/_posts/2017-05-28-identifying-similar-images-with-tensorflow.md

 ## Finding Nearest Neighbors

 The modified version of classify_images.py above generates one image vector for each input image.
 With those vectors in hand, one can run subsequent analysis to achieve different effects.
-For example, suppose you wanted to find the n most similar images for each of your input images.
+For example, suppose you wanted to find the most similar images for each of your input images.
 The browser below offers one example of this kind of functionality:

 <div class='nearest-neighbors'>
   <button>Refresh</button>